Even though mattresses are replaced and disposed of only once every 8-11 years on average, they represent a high-volume industry:

 - Moving services are another option for mattress removal.
 You can research local and national companies, or you can use a service locator such as Dolly to find trustworthy help in your zip code.
 Dolly coordinates independent contractors nationwide, performs a background check on them, and covers them with a commercial insurance policy before recommending them for moving services or junk removal.
 They even have a smartphone app that’s free and easy to use.

 - If you have more than a mattress to dispose of, you might consider renting a small dumpster which can be delivered to your home for a fee per day.
-Budget Dumpster and National Dumpster can provide services in almost every zip code.
+Budget Dumpster can provide services in almost every zip code.
 Additional local disposal fees may apply based on the volume and content of your junk.

 Reuse or repurpose your old mattress